IntelLabs/Sparso/README.md

 	cd ~/Sparso/test/correctness/
 	julia regression.jl all

 A set of regression tests is run.
 All should pass.

-You can look at some simple tests there to see how Sparso works.
-Basically, to accelerate your own iterative sparse matrix applications with Sparso, add "using Sparso" to your Julia program and add "@acc" in front of calls to functions that contain the iterative sparse matrix code you'd like to accelerate.
+Log files are produced in the same directory, showing the Julia Abstract Syntax Tree (AST) before and after Sparso optimizations.

 ### Performance testing

 	cd ~/Sparso/test/perf/
 	./download_matrices.sh 300M # download matrices smaller than 300M
-	export OMP_NUM_THREADS=*the number of physical cores of your machine* ./run_all.sh
+	export OMP_NUM_THREADS=the number of physical cores of your machine ./run_all.sh

 Note:

-(1) Some matrices are huge, up to 5G.
-You can change the size option of download_matrices.sh to control which matrices to download.
+(1) You can change the size option of download_matrices.sh to control which matrices to download.
+The biggest matrix available is up to 5G.

+Matrices excluded from downloading by the size option are skipped in testing.

-(2) For better performance, set OMP_NUM_THREADS as the number of physical cores, instead of virtual cores.
+(2) For better performance, set OMP_NUM_THREADS as the number of physical cores, NOT virtual cores: sparse matrix applications tend to be memory-bound, and thus hyperthreading may not help or may adversely impact performance.

 (3) Execution can take many hours, depending on the matrices and the machine you choose.

 (4) Ensure enough memory are available to Julia for large problem sizes.